List of breweries in Montana: Tilt Würks

 Tilt Würks is in Miles City.

 Triple Dog Brewing Company

 Triple Dog Brewing Company opened in Havre in 2014.
 It is owned by Erin and Michael Garrity.
 Their Watermelon Lime won the 2024 silver award for Alternative Products from Montana Brewers Association.
+In 2025 the Ginger Lime Pear took bronze in Alternative Products at the Montana Beer Awards.

 Überbrew

 Überbrew is in Billings.
 Mark Hastings is the head brewer.